cegrif01/geocoding/Blog.md

 }
 ```

 These validators are rather complex.
+I used https://www.phpliveregex.com/, the derive at the regular expressions that work in each case.
+You can take my word for it, or you can try out the regex yourself.
+We also have custom validation exceptions for more specific detail as to how the instantiation failed.

 They could be split into a trait, but that's up to you.
 I think the point has been made for keeping value objects in valid states.
 This rule comes in handy when dealing with form validation.
 If all of our objects are validated as they are instantiated, even if you forget a validation rule at the Controller level, the hard work is already done for you.
 You can just bubble the exception up to the controller and display it to the user.

 *Now our revised directory structure looks like the following*